Charles E W Bean, Diaries, AWM38 3DRL 606/62/1 - October 1916 - Part 1

 from Ministry of Munitions

-on train
+on train.

 [*9.2*]

-9.2 Hows - 225 ^in first order & first order will then be gone
+9.2 Hows - 225 in first order first order

 another lot; improved guns